7 Net Promoter Score (NPS) Statistics For eCommerce Stores

 The financial impact is substantial.
 Businesses that improve NPS by just 7 points can see revenue growth of up to 1% annually.

 Customer retention costs 5-25x less than acquisition, making promoters extremely valuable assets.
-When customers move from passive to promoter status, their lifetime value increases by approximately 22%.
+When customers move from passive to promoter status, their lifetime value increases measurably.

 Using NPS Data to Improve Customer Experience